-In French accounting standards, this also concerns "placement" securities, the losses in value at closing date of which are provisioned.
+✓ In French accounting standards: "placement" securities, the estimated losses in value at closing date of which are provisioned.

-8.3 Asset-Liability Management (ALM) Risk
+8.4 Asset-Liability Management (ALM) Risk

-8.3.1 Liquidity risk
+8.4.1 Liquidity risk

-8.3.1.1 Definition and liquidity risk management
+8.4.1.1 Definition and liquidity risk management

 Liquidity risk is defined as the risk that the institution may not be able to meet its liquidity commitments on a timely basis and at a reasonable cost.
 Caisse Francaise de Financement Local's liquidity risk mainly reflects how able it is to reimburse certain debts benefiting from the legal privilege on a timely basis in the event of an excessive lag between the repayment of its assets and that of its debt benefiting from the legal privilege.

-Caisse Française de Financement Local has two main types of liquidity need:
+Caisse Française de Financement Local has three main types of liquidity need:

-- financing of the assets that cover the obligations foncières it issues; - financing of the liquidity requirements related to compliance with regulatory ratios, specific sociétés de crédit foncier ratios and the rating agency methodologies used to meet a rating target.
+- financing of the assets that cover the obligations foncières it issues; - repayment of debts when they fall due - financing of the liquidity requirements related to compliance with regulatory ratios, specific sociétés de crédit foncier ratios and the rating agency methodologies used to meet a rating target.